Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 Column ID Assignment

-When you create a table, Iceberg assigns monotonically increasing IDs to each column:
+When you create a table, Iceberg assigns monotonically increasing IDs (starting from 1 and incrementing sequentially) to each column:

 from pyspark.sql import SparkSession